-At Implants Pro Center™, we are equipped with all the modern technologies like 3-D cone beam CT scanner – (CBCT) for imaging, Intravenous Sedation, Platelet Rich Fibrin, etc. to provide nothing less than the best of services.
+At Implants Pro Center™, San Francisco, we are equipped with all the modern technologies like 3-D cone beam CT scanner – (CBCT) for imaging, Intravenous Sedation, Platelet Rich Fibrin, etc. to provide nothing less than the best of services.
 Having an in-house cone beam CT-Scan machine enables us to deliver all the services under one roof.
 Our patients don’t have to visit multiple offices to get their treatment done.
 Having the best-in-market CT Scan machine helps us plan and deliver the best treatment possible.
 We also accept all major dental and medical PPO insurances, thereby reducing your worry about the cost of dental implant treatment, tissue grafts, or any oral surgeries.

 Additionally, we have partnered with various financial institutions like Care Credit, The Lending Club, Healthcare Finance Solutions, to make your treatment extremely affordable.
 We also have a tremendously experienced and caring staff who will provide life-long care, maintenance, and support.
 You will be entirely at ease for any of your procedure.
 Feel free to get in touch with us to schedule your free consultation.